OpenSmock/PharoStreamDeck/yearSelector/YearSelectorPharo/YearSelectorPharo JavaScript part/Release/README.md

 The profile will have no effect without the plugin since the actions cannot have any effect by themselves. \
 <img width="122" alt="pluginpharo" src="https://github.com/OpenSmock/PharoStreamDeck/assets/76944457/17ad9f18-965c-4d56-adb9-13cb9df518b1">

-# How to import the Pharo packages
+# How to import the necessary Pharo packages
 ```
 Metacello new
                baseline: 'MyYearSelector';